Birthstones by Month – Overview

 QUICK FACTS ABOUT OPAL

-Mined in: Mexico, Australia, Brazil, Columbia, and the U.S.
+Mined in: Mexico, Australia, Brazil, Colombia, and the U.S.

 October birthstone color: Black, white.
 Opals have delicate tints of diverse hues when observed from different angles